kathyonu/apotomoing_sequencers/README.md

 *	http://localhost:3000/             <= :root, empowered with cells and widgets
 *	http://localhost:3000/quotes/      <= scaffolded CRUD, no widgets nor cells
-*	http://localhost:3000/anagrams/    <= scaffolded CRUD, no widgets nor cells
+*	http://localhost:3000/anagrams/new <= scaffolded CRUD, no widgets nor cells, one javascript sequencer for display of principle
 *	http://localhost:3000/sequences/   <= scaffolded CRUD, no widgets nor cells

 #### The sequences address will show the entire app's design in one table.